goshippo/shippo-node-client/README.md

 You will need to [register for a Shippo account](https://goshippo.com/) to use the Shippo API.
 It's free to sign up, free to use the API.
 Only pay to print a live label, test labels are free.

 ## Installation:
-You can install this package by running the follwing command:
+You can install this package by running the following command:
 ```shell
   npm install shippo
 ```